sopherapps/you-hedge/README.md

 - Use react and react-router to create a single page application
 - Move all requests sent to YuoTube to [a separate backend](https://github.com/sopherapps/you-hedge-back) to avoid the exposure of Google API client secrets and API keys.
-- Save all data in session storage for the sake of the webOS app
+- Save all data in [LocalForage](https://github.com/localForage/localForage) for the sake of the progressive web app (PWA) since service workers can't access sessionStorage or localStorage.
 - Use the YouTube iframe to play the youtube videos themselves

 ### Project Structure